cneiderer/Class_Projects/Project_1/Project1_Blog.md

 Finally, we got to the fun stuff, actually getting the data and performing exploratory analysis.
 Acquiring the MTA turnstile data was fairly straightforward.
 It entailed scraping the HTML anchor tags from the MTA website to compile a list of links to each data file, then looping through the list to download each file that fell within the time period of interest.
 Obtaining the ACS data was somewhat more painful as this required a deeper understanding of the different aggregation levels of the data as well as a tradeoff in time to download the data at a particular resolution.

 It was getting to be fairly late in the week at this point, given the truncated timeframe due to MLK Day.
 Therefore, we decided to concentrate on cleaning and analyzing the data we had before attempting to obtain the other datasets.
 This proved to be a fortuitous decision, given the many difficulties encountered when cleaning and linking the datasets that we had.
 We also lost a lot time tracking configuration issues while debugging code that would run on my machine but would break on my partner's.

+Exploring the turnstile data leads to many interesting insights from negative and/or unrealistically high counts.
+These were determined to be the result of maintenance actions that lead to unexpected counter resets and modifications.
+Linking the ACS data to the stations also proved very challenging, requiring the querying of the Google Maps API to determine station addresses relative to our data areas.

+After we linked the ACS data to the MTA turnstile data we could calculate metrics by each station, which was easier but still not exactly easy.
+Aggregating the by station and day wasn't too bad, but trying to utilize a finer time resolution was difficult due to the inconsistencies in the time audits.
+Theoretically the audits occur every four hours; however, there were a significant number that didn't follow this regular pattern.